Deposit return scheme

 Developing the deposit return scheme

-A four nations joint policy statement (April 2024) sets out to achieve maximum alignment across the schemes and make them as simple as possible for consumers and businesses across the UK.
+A joint policy statement (April 2024) sets out to achieve maximum alignment across the schemes and make them as simple as possible for consumers and businesses across the UK.

-The preparations we had put in place to deliver DRS in Scotland have helped inform the four nations approach, based on significant engagement and feedback from business.
+The preparations we had put in place to deliver DRS in Scotland have helped inform an aligned approach with England and Northern Ireland, based on significant engagement and feedback from business.

 We published a full business case setting out details of the proposed deposit return scheme in May 2019.
 This followed a public consultation in 2018.